learn-co-students/SQL-bear-organizer-lab-noukod-000/README.md

   @sql_runner.execute_create_file
 end
 ```
-Before each test, it creates a new in-memory database as well as a new instance of the SQLRunner class.
-The SQLRunner class lives in your `bin` directory and was created to help connect to the database.
-The code in your test suite can now run against your in-memory database, keeping it separate from you real database.
+Before each test two important things happen.

+First a new in-memory database is created.
+Why do we do this?
+Let's say we run our tests and they add ten items to our database.
+If we did not use an in-memory store those would be in their forever.
+This way our database gets thrown out after every running of the tests.
 You can learn more about in-memory databases <a href="https://www.sqlite.org/inmemorydb.html">here</a>.

+Next a new `sqlRunner` class is created.
+The `sqlRunner` class lives in your `bin` directory and was created to help connect to the database.

 ## Part 1: `CREATE TABLE`